Skip to main content

 Distributor jetton wallet

-We can't control resulting jetton wallet address directly.
-However, if we control the distributor address, we can pick it so, that the resulting jetton wallet for it would end up in the same shard.
-But how to do it?
-There is a lib for it!
-It currently supports only wallets, but it's relatively easy to add arbitrary contract support.
-Take a look how it is done for HighloadV3 does.
+We can't directly control the resulting jetton wallet address.
+However, if we control the distributor address, we can choose it so that the resulting jetton wallet ends up in the same shard.
+How?
+There's a library for that!
+While it currently supports only wallets, extending it to arbitrary contracts is relatively easy.
+Please take a look at how it's implemented for HighloadV3.

 Double spend contract

-Double spend contract should be unique per proof, so hardly we can shard tune it?
-Let's think about it for a bit.
-If you think about it, it depends on the proof structure.
-First thing that comes to mind is same structure as mintless jettons
+The double-spend contract should be unique per proof, so can we shard-tune it?
+Let's think about it.
+If you consider the proof structure, it depends on how the data is organized.
+The first idea that comes to mind is a structure similar to mintless jettons:

 _ amount:Coins start_from:uint48 expired_at:uint48 = AirdropItem;